zeroDivZero/notes-graphql/notes/4_schema.md

 ## Resolvers

-`typeDefs` define operations, resolvers contain implementations.
+`typeDefs` defines operations, resolvers contain implementations.
 Mirrors `typeDefs`, but value of each operation is function.

 ```javascript
 const typeDefs = `